 Specifically, hike the West Glacier trail if you want to get up close and personal with the glacier.
-A longer, more difficult hike, leads you to the glacier and access to ice caves if you are lucky.
+A longer, more difficult hike, leads you to the glacier and access to the Mendenhall ice cave if you are lucky.
 (Disclaimer: Ice caves can be extremely dangerous, and should only be accessed with a professional.)

 On the East Glacier Loop and other trails nearby, easier hikes will gain you access to Mendenhall Lake and a close view of both Nugget Falls and the glacier itself.
 This is considered one of Juneau’s premier sightseeing spots.

 See Related: Best Places to Travel in Alaska

 Below is a variety of hiking trails that are beginner to moderate difficulty, for those who want a casual hike with gorgeous views of the town and the surrounding scenery.
 A great way to start sightseeing when visiting Juneau.

 - Gastineau Meadows Trail (1.5 miles)- This trail explores the tiny island across from Juneau, named Douglas.
 The meandering trail winds through the meadows where you can catch glimpses of wildlife such as pollinators, deer, and a multitude of birds.